magicmq/pyspigot-documentation/writingscripts.md

 - `script-load-delay`: This is the delay, in ticks, that PySpigot will wait **after server loading is completed** to load scripts.
 There are 20 server ticks in one real-world second.
 For example, if the value is 20, then PySpigot will wait 20 ticks (or 1 second) after the server finishes loading to load scripts.

-## The pyspigot Helper Module

-PySpigot ships with a helper module called `pyspigot.py` that contains various useful functions for your scripts.
-This module is automatically placed into the `python-libs` folder on plugin load.
-This file is meant to be a read-only file; any changes made will be overridden.
-This behavior is intentional and ensures that any changes, additions, and fixes are always reflected on the user end.

 More documentation on this module will be added later.

 ## Start and Stop Functions